dotnet/docs-maui/docs/user-interface/animation/custom.md

 ## Create a custom animation

 The examples shown here so far have demonstrated animations that could equally be achieved with the methods in the <xref:Microsoft.Maui.Controls.ViewExtensions> class.
 However, the advantage of the <xref:Microsoft.Maui.Controls.Animation> class is that it has access to the callback method, which is executed when the animated value changes.
 This allows the callback to implement any desired animation.
-For example, the following code example animates the <xref:Microsoft.Maui.Controls.VisualElement.BackgroundColor> property of a page by setting it to `Color` values created by the `Color.FromHsla` method, with hue values ranging from 0 to 1:
+For example, the following code example animates the <xref:Microsoft.Maui.Controls.VisualElement.BackgroundColor> property of a page by setting it to <xref:Microsoft.Maui.Graphics.Color> values created by the `Color.FromHsla` method, with hue values ranging from 0 to 1:

 ```csharp
 new Animation (callback: v => BackgroundColor = Color.FromHsla (v, 1, 0.5),